AztecProtocol/aztec-packages/yellow-paper/docs/circuits/high-level-topology.md

     f3 --> f5([f5])
 ```

-This transaction contains 6 private functions and 5 public functions, with `f0` being the entrypoint.
+This transaction contains 6 private functions (f0 to f5) and 5 public functions (F0 to F4), with `f0` being the entrypoint.
 The entire transaction is processed as follows:

 ```mermaid
 flowchart TB